ruuda/noblit/docs/files.md

    bytes, big endian.
 (TODO: It should be little endian.)
  * Byte strings longer than 7 bytes.
-Note that e.g. strings are also stored as byte strings; it is the schema that specifies that those bytes should be interpreted as a UTF-8-encoded string.
+Note that e.g. strings are also stored as byte strings; it is the schema that specifies that those bytes should be interpreted as a <abbr>UTF-8</abbr> encoded string.
 Byte strings are length-prefixed with a 64-bit length.
 The address of a byte string is the offset of its length prefix, so its data can be found at the offset 8 bytes higher.

 Values on the value heap are aligned to 8 bytes.